 Artist Directory

-BAAโs Artist Directory is comprised of Artist Members within our Berkshire community.
+BAA’s Artist Directory is comprised of Artist Members within our Berkshire community.
 Listings are included in annual Berkshire Art Association Artist Membership.
+Once you join, we invite you to submit a BAA Artist Directory Form.

 Melanie Mowinski